AddJam/addjam/_posts/2015-04-07-never-too-early.md

 ##If it's that easy to steal is it worth doing?

-One of the most common complaints against sharing ideas is 'someone will steal it'.
+One of the most common complaints against haring ideas is 'someone will steal it'.
 My thoughts on this are pretty simple.
 If it's that easy to steal is it worth doing?

 There's a tonne of reasons for saying this.
 Most obvious one being that if your idea is that easy to copy then as soon as you come out of stealth mode and launch it will be cloned anyway.
 And what did you gain - first mover advantage for a week or two?
-But you potentially lost how long developing the idea?
+But you potnetially lost how long developing the idea?

 More than that idea's are worthless, executing is everything.